NREL/pysam/docs/index.rst

    :hidden:
    :caption: Getting Started

-   /GettingStarted
-   /Examples
-   /Import

 Models and Tools
 ------------------------------------------

-PySAM offers all the technology and financial models available in SAM as separate modules.
-Learn about individual models and how to chain models together to create a configuration.
-PySAM includes tools that provide design and resource functionality.
+PySAM offers all the technology and financial models available in SAM as separate unit modules.
+Learn about individual modules and how to chain them together to represent a specific configuration such as Distributed Wind or Single Owner PV + Battery.

-* **Technology and Financial Models**:
-  :doc:`Available models <Models>` |
-  :doc:`Configurations <Configs>` |
+PySAM also includes tools that provide design and resource functionality.

+* **Models**:
+  :doc:`Technology and financial Unit Modules <Models>`

+* **Simulations**:
+  :doc:`Building up Simulations corresponding to SAM Configurations <Configs>`

 * **Tools**: